-- Via Report Settings in the Email Report widget that is included in a form.
-These reports are generated when a form is completed on the mobile app and received by the website, or
+- Via Report Settings in the Email Report tool that is included in a form.
+These reports are generated when a form is completed on the mobile app and received by the website.

 - Via Report Settings in the View Data or Dispatch tabs in the website.
 These reports are generated from either the Row menu or Data menu in these website tabs.

-These settings are applied on a widget-by-widget basis.
-This means that you can set different templates and output types for different Email Report widgets contained in a single from.
+These settings are applied on a tool-by-tool basis.
+This means that you can set different templates and output types for different Email Report tools contained in a single from.
 For example, you might want to have a full report with all fields in Excel format that is emailed internally to your organization, but you want a different set of fields in a PDF format emailed to customers.
-You can achieve this by including separate Email Report widgets in the form with different report settings.
+You can achieve this by including separate Email Report tools in the form with different report settings.

-To access the Report Settings in Email Report widget:
+To access the Report Settings in Email Report tool:

 - Go to the Build Forms tab.

-- Open the form containing the Email Report widget(s).
+- Open the form containing the Email Report tool(s).

 - Click on Report Settings in the properties pane.